Carry out exam with the activity “Assignment”

 You can later announce the preliminary exam results before post-exam review in the "Evaluations" area.
 You can reuse the existing assignment to carry out the digital post-exam review.

-Like managers, persons with the role of tutor have access to course room content that is hidden from students.
-Therefore, if necessary, remove all persons with the role of tutor from the course room in order to prevent a possible leak of the exam assignments.
+Like managers, persons with the role of tutor have access to exam room content that is hidden from students.
+Therefore, if necessary, remove all persons with the role of tutor from the exam room in order to prevent a possible leak of the exam assignments.

-Please note that we can currently support scenarios with up to 500 students.
-Scenarios up to 750 students are possible, but with an increasing risk of load peaks.
-Scenarios with more than 750 students cannot be supported at the moment.
-In this case, it is better to perform the exam in staggered cohorts of up to 500 students.
+Please note that we can currently support scenarios with up to 400 students.
+Scenarios with larger numbers increase the risk of load peaks.
+Therefore, these scenarios cannot be supported at the moment.
+In this case, it is better to perform the exam in staggered cohorts of up to 400 students.
 In this guide, we also provide you with numerous tips to reduce potential problems caused by load peaks as much as possible.

 We recommend providing the assignment files as an encrypted PDF or encrypted ZIP file one day before the exam date.
 Encrypted PDF files can easily be created, for example, from Word or Libre Office or with Adobe Acrobat DC.
 You can generate the password, for example, on the lastpass.com website.
 It should consist of at least 10 characters and numbers, upper and lower case letters and special characters in order to be adequately protected against attacks.

-Instead of the activity Assignment in RWTHmoodle, you can also send the exam assignments to the exam participants in advance via Outlook by e-mail.
+Instead of the activity Assignment in temp-Moodle, you can also send the exam assignments to the exam participants in advance via Outlook by e-mail.
 The e-mail then contains the encrypted assignment document as an attachment.
-The assignment activity in RWTHmoodle is then only used to collect the submissions.
+The assignment activity in temp-Moodle is then only used to collect the submissions.

 Please note that the students may have to scan the examination documents for submission and bring them into the desired file format.
 You should therefore allow the students a reasonable period of time of at least 30 minutes to submit the examination documents.